Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 When I look around today, there are plenty of places to learn Photoshop techniques.
 YouTube is full of tutorials – some are really great and others are a hot mess.
 However, those are not courses that actually teach you how to use Photoshop.
-Instead, they teach you how to achieve a specific result in Photoshop with the assumption that you know the basics and can use the tools.
+Instead, they teach you how to achieve a specific result in Photoshop, assuming that you know the basics and can use the tools.

-So where do you start to get that foundation that not only shows you how to do cool things in Photoshop, but teaches your the concepts and tools that you need to know in order to be successful with Photoshop?
+So, where do you start to get that foundation that not only shows you how to do cool things in Photoshop but teaches you the concepts and tools you need to know to succeed with Photoshop?

 For me, that source is KelbyOne.

-I subscribed to KelbyOne specifically to learn Photoshop, and they didn't disappoint.
-As a result, I'm able to easily use Photoshop to:
+I subscribed to KelbyOne specifically to learn Photoshop; they didn’t disappoint.
+As a result, I’m able to use Photoshop to: easily

 I started subscribing to KelbyOne (then the National Association of Photoshop Professionals – NAPP) for over a decade.
 They continually provide outstanding training for Photoshop and more.
 I’m happy to recommend KelbyOne to you.